janmonschke/diffsync/README.md

 <https://wzrd.in/standalone/diffsync>

-For specific versions of the standalone version, simply add them to the URL like this:
+For specific versions of the standalone version, simply add them to the URL like this (e.g. for version 2.1.0):

 <https://wzrd.in/standalone/diffsync@2.1.0>